MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-enrollment-direct-enroll-macos.md

 - M365-identity-device-management
 ---

 # Use direct enrollment for macOS devices

+Manually enroll new or existing corporate-owned Macs via *direct enrollment* with Apple Configurator.
+Direct enrollment is ideal for bulk enrollments and when you don't have access to Apple School Manager, Apple Business Manager, or when you require a wired network connection.
+You must have physical access to the Macs to configure and deploy the enrollment profile.

-In places where Apple Business Manager isn't available or used, you can enroll corporate-owned Macs in Microsoft Intune via *direct enrollment* with Apple Configurator.
-Specifically, you can prepare and deploy kiosk-style devices.
-These types of devices are commonly used in businesses to scan items, print tickets, get digital signatures, or manage inventory, and aren't associated with a single user.
+Direct enrollment lets you enroll the device prior to distribution, and doesn't wipe the device upon enrollment.
+Devices enrolled this way aren't associated with a user so we recommend this option for shared or kiosk-style devices.
+These types of devices are purpose driven and commonly used in businesses by frontline workers to scan items, print tickets, get digital signatures, or manage inventory.

-Mirosoft Intune supports direct enrollment on new and existing devices.
-This method doesn't wipe existing devices.
-It is intended for organizations that:
+We recommend direct enrollment if you:

 - Are in a region/country that doesn't support Apple Business Manager or Apple School Manager.
 - Don't want to use Apple Business Manager or Apple School Manager because they want to limit admin control over devices, or because they don't want to set up all of the requirements.
-- Need a wired internet connection or have an unreliable internet connection.
+- Need a wired internet connection to enroll devices, or have an unreliable internet connection.

 You can use this method to enroll one or more Macs.
-If you have a lot of devices, it will take some time to enroll them because you must transfer and open the enrollment profile on each Mac you're enrolling.
+If you have many devices, it will take some time to enroll them because you must transfer and open the enrollment profile on each Mac you're enrolling.

 Devices are deployed without user affinity.
-If you need devices to have user affinity, enroll Macs in Intune via [Apple automated device enrollment](device-enrollment-program-macos.md).
+If you need devices to have user affinity, enroll Macs in Intune via [Apple automated device enrollment](device-enrollment-program-enroll-macos.md).

 See the following visual guide for a summary of all enrollment options and features available for macOS:

 [![A visual representation of Intune enrollment options by platform](../fundamentals/media/deployment-guide-enrollment/msft-intune-enrollment-options-thumb-landscape.png)](https://download.microsoft.com/download/e/6/2/e6233fdd-a956-4f77-93a5-1aa254ee2917/msft-intune-enrollment-options.pdf) <br/> [Download PDF version](https://download.microsoft.com/download/e/6/2/e6233fdd-a956-4f77-93a5-1aa254ee2917/msft-intune-enrollment-options.pdf) | [Download Visio version](https://download.microsoft.com/download/e/6/2/e6233fdd-a956-4f77-93a5-1aa254ee2917/msft-intune-enrollment-options.vsdx)

 ## Apps
 Apps requiring user affinity, such as the Intune Company Portal app, aren't supported on Macs enrolled via direct enrollment.
 The Company Portal app isn't used, needed, or supported for enrollments without user affinity.
 Be sure device users don't install the Company Portal app from the Apple App Store on enrolled devices.

 ## Prerequisites